 Figure 10: Flow chart of an association request in the CAP

-After transmitting the Association Request element, the device shall stay in receive mode, expecting an Association Response element from the coordinator.
+After transmitting the Association Request element, the device shall continue to listen for an Association Response element from the coordinator for at least macAssociationTimeout.

-After transmitting the Association Request element in the CAP, a device may reattempt association through sending the Association Request element as described in 5.2.3 after it did not receive an Association Response element for at least aAssociationTimeout.
-A device shall not attempt association more than aMaxAssocRetries automatically.
+If no Association Response element is received within this time, the device may reattempt association through sending the Association Request element again as described in 5.2.3.
+A device shall not attempt association more than macCapMaxRetries automatically.

 Resource request procedure in the CAP

-When a device does not have any or only insufficient GTS time allocated for its transmissions, it may perform the resource request procedure.
+Typically, devices shall request additional resources in the CFP (see 5.2.5).
+However, when a device does not have any or only insufficient GTS time allocated for to perform a resource request, it may make use of the CAP to transmit a resource request to the coordinator.
 For example, this may be the case after the connectivity from coordinator was interrupted and the coordinator stopped allocating GTSs for the device.

-In that case, the device may transmit a resource request control frame containing the XXXXXX element in the CAP to signal the requirement for GTS time to the coordinator.
+In that case, the device may transmit a control frame containing the GTS Request element in the CAP to signal the requirement for GTS time to the coordinator.

 If the capMultiOfeEstimation capability was negotiated during association, the control frame shall include the Multi-OFE Feedback element, containing the multi-OFE CSI obtained from the latest beacon frame reception.

+After transmitting the resource request, the device shall shall await updated GTS allocations from the coordinator.
+If the device does not receive sufficient GTS resources after 5 superframes, it shall consider the resource request failed.
+In that case, it may transmit a new resource request according to the rules in 5.2.3.

-The procedure for a GTS request in the CAP is similar to the association procedure.
-The corresponding flow chart is depicted in Figure 11.
+The flow chart for the resource request procedure is depicted in Figure 11.